Toparvion/jmint/index.md

 ## Step 1: Create droplet
 There are 2 general approaches to create a droplet: *from source code of target class* and *from scratch*.
 You are free to choose any of them.
 Here are some hints that may help:
 - The first approach is handy when you have source code of a class being modified and you want to apply its slightly changed version at runtime.
 The **advantage** of this approach is that you don't have to manually write droplet class, you may just copy the existing one and modify the target method(s) only.
-The **flaw** is that your droplet gets some excess source code (which may be confusing in case of large class _(and may provoke bugs in jMint:wink:)_).
+The **flaw** is that your droplet gets some excess source code (which may be confusing in case of large class _(and may provoke bugs in jMint😉)_).
 - The second approach is preferable when you don't want to copy the whole original source code and/or want to keep the droplet as simple as possible.
 The **pros and cons** of this approach are opposite to the first one: it makes you write some code manually but on the other hand it allows you to fill the droplet with the code you really need, without surpluses.

 #### Approach 1.
 Creating droplet from target class

 1. Make a copy of the target class's source code file with `Droplet` or `_Droplet` suffix (in any case) in the same package, for example `com.example.coolapp.TheAppDroplet` or `com.example.coolapp.TheApp_droplet`.
-:information_source: _If your target class name already ends with `Droplet` just add it again.
+​ℹ​ _If your target class name already ends with `Droplet` just add it again.
 Only the last one will be omitted._
 The suffix is needed to distinguish the original class from droplet.
 It will be omitted by jMint during parsing the droplet.
 The target type must not necessarily be a class, it can be an enum or an interface (but not annotation) as well as can be inner type on any level.
-:bulb: _In order to prevent accidental committing of droplet to your Version Control System (VCS) add droplets suffix into the list of exclusions.
+​💡​ _In order to prevent accidental committing of droplet to your Version Control System (VCS) add droplets suffix into the list of exclusions.
 For instance in Git it can be achieved by adding the following line into `.gitignore` file:_
 ` *Droplet.java`
 2. Find the target method(s) in the copied class and make sure it have javadoc description _(a block comment starting with forward slash and double asterisk (`/**`) located just before the method definition)_.
 If not, add one.
 3. Add custom javadoc tag `@cutpoint` with one of values: `BEFORE`, `INSTEAD`, `AFTER`.
 In the simplest case the whole javadoc definition may look like:
 `/** @cutpoint INSTEAD */`
 4. In the body of target method write (or change) the code you want to be injected according to selected cutpoint.
-:warning: _Please remember about some limitations of modifying code (see corresponding section below)._
+​⚠​ _Please remember about some limitations of modifying code (see corresponding section below)._
 All other class members will be ignored by jMint.
 5. Repeat steps 2-4 for all the target methods of this class and then save the droplet anywhere you want.
-:bulb: *Note that in case of creating several droplets for the same purpose you can put them all into single ZIP or JAR archive and then use just like ordinary (separate) droplet.*
+​💡​ *Note that in case of creating several droplets for the same purpose you can put them all into single ZIP or JAR archive and then use just like ordinary (separate) droplet.*

 **Example.** Here's a sample droplet created from copy of its target class (_FooDroplet.java_):
 ```java